 Black stains seems like a generic term, but among dentists, the term has a fairly specific meaning.
 It refers to a black line that is found at the neck of the tooth, where it enters the gums.
 Depending on the case, the line might be solid or dashed, several disconnected black dots or a thick line.
 At first, these stains may seem like cavities, but they’re not.
 They’re also not normal tooth discoloration related to foods and beverages.

-These stains are actually just a form of tartar, also called dental calculus.
+These black lines on teeth are actually just a form of tartar, also called dental calculus.
 Tartar forms when oral plaque absorbs minerals from the saliva and essentially becomes fossilized.
 This buildup won’t be removed by brushing or other home hygiene procedures.
 It has to be removed as part of a professional cleaning.

 The Stains Don’t Actually Protect Your Teeth